zorgonide/movieflix-node/README.md

 ### Rating

-- `GET /rating/:movieId`: Get ratings for a movie.
+- `GET /rating/:movieId`: Get ratings for a movie (Returns the average rating for a movie across all users).
 - `PUT /rating`: Update a rating.
-- `POST /rating/:movieId`: Create a new rating.
+- `POST /rating/:movieId`: Create a new rating (Modifies an existing rating if the user resubmits the rating).

 ### Watchlist